janslavikgreenfox/Console-App-Ransac-III/README.md

 # Console-App-Ransac-III

-The application is a CLI application that processes a CSV file to compute linear fits for multiple 2D datasets using the RANSAC algorithm.
+The application is a CLI application that processes a CSV file to compute a linear fits for multiple 2D datasets using the RANSAC algorithm.

 ## Description